aarontimko/alexis-project/README.md

 ### Dynatrace Integration with OpsGenie

-This is straightforward to send outbound Problems from Dynatrace and receive that data in OpsGenie.
+It is a straightforward task to send outbound Problems from Dynatrace and receive that data in OpsGenie.

-1. Create a Dynatrace Integration in OpsGenie and record the key.
+1. Create a Dynatrace Integration in OpsGenie and record the Integration key.
-1. Create an OpsGenie Integration in Dynatrace and enter the key.
+1. Create an OpsGenie Integration in Dynatrace and enter the OpsGenie Integration key.

 _Note: OpsGenie supporting Dynatrace tags is a significant feature which enables Alexis to interact programmatically via existing CI/CD metadata rather than parsing string fields with regex, using hostname syntax, etc._